 We all know that part of any deputy's standard uniform includes an identification tag and chain to be worn during weigh-ins down at the civil service office.
 Here's your chance to get a Mayberry Sheriff Department identification tag, or what we laymen call a "dog tag," for your very own.

 This tags measures 2 inches x 1-1/8 inches and has a matte finish made of sturdy stainless steel with a rolled edge.
 The tag comes with a 24-inch ball-chain necklace.
 (NOTE: The special "heavyweight" chain that Barney wore for his weigh-in is not included!)

 Send your friends a postcard while you're visiting the corner room at the "Y" in Raleigh or wherever you might be traveling, or whenever you just want to say, "Hey!"
 These vintage Mayberry postcards capture the spirit that have made Mayberry our hometown.
 And they're guaranteed to bring smiles to every recipient.

 Each set contains six postcards, each with a different image from Mayberry.

 NOTE: If you need to send a more private note, check out the Mayberry Postmarks Set that includes envelopes and note cards.

-Check out new items and old favorites (including lots of great books for springtime reading!) online at Weaver's Department Store.
+Check out new items and old favorites (including lots of great books for summer reading, whether staying cool in a cave like Ernest T. or going to the beach like Howard Sprague!) online at Weaver's Department Store.
 (Or just go to www.imayberry.com and click on one of the orange and blue Weaver's buttons at the top of the page.)